milofultz/tinybrainfans/wiki/Programming/git/git.md

 For example, lets say you accidentally committed to the main branch and pushed up.
 You can revert this with `git revert HEAD` or `git revert {hash}`, creating a commit dialog and fixing your mistake through *adding* to your commit history.

-## Stashing
+## Stashing[18]

-[Stashing][stashing] allows you to temporarily save changes without committing anything.
+Stashing allows you to temporarily save changes without committing anything.

 To stash some changes, use `git stash save 'message about stash'`, or just `git stash` if you want to leave out the message.